madslaz/Testing_Knowledge_Base/THM/Python_Refresh.md

     ```
     name = "Maddie"
     print (f"My name is {name}.")
   - To print a string, we have to leverage "".
 For printing a variable, reference the variable directly: `print(variable)`.
+  - pip is Python's package manager
 ### Variables and Data Types
   - Variables allow you to store and update data.
 You have a variable name and a store data to that name.
     | Data Type| Description|